sannu17/covid-vaccine-queue-react/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+# Steps to Operate the application
+once user does `npm start` application will be started and there we can enter new name for the person who came for vaccination.
+After the vaccination is over for that person we can just click on the checkbox before name and the checkbox will be marked.
+Like this we can track if vaccination for all the person is over or not.

 ### `npm test`